Balong: Description

 The Filipino (or Filipino-American) restaurant Balong operates at Fubonn Shopping Center on 82nd Avenue in southeast Portland's Powellhurst-Gilbert neighborhood.
 The menu includes breakfast sandwiches with pandesal and ingredients such as sausage, sun-dried tomato, and garlic aioli.
 Balong also serves hash browns and baked goods such as biscuits with cheddar and scallion, calamansi-strawberry bars, pandesal stuffed with cheese, and cinnamon rolls inspired by Cinnabon.
 The restaurant also serves biscuits and gravy.

 History

 Chef Justin Dauz started Balong as a pop-up restaurant in 2022 or 2023.
 In April 2025, the business relocated to a brick and mortar space at Fubonn Shopping Center that was previously occupied by Meianna Bakery.
 Following a soft launch, the business was fully operational and open in May.
 The relocation followed a GoFundMe campaign.

 In April 2025, Balong participated in Sobrang Sarap, a Filipino food tour of the Portland metropolitan area.
 May, Balong joined other local Filipino restaurants Baon Kainan and Magna Kusina to participate in a fundraiser for victims of the 2025 Vancouver car attack.

 Reception

 The Oregonian included Balong in an overview of Portland's best new bakeries of 2025.
+The newspaper's Michael Russell included Balong in a 2025 list of Portland's ten best new restaurants.
+He also included the breakfast sandwich in the newspaper's list of Portland's 25 best dishes of 2025.
 Eater Portlands Zoe Baillargeon included the business in a 2025 list of the city's best new restaurants and food carts.
+Alex Frane included the business in Portland Monthly's 2025 list of restaurant opening that defined the city in 2025.
+The bibingka cornbread was included in Willamette Weeks 2026 list of the city's best "cheap eats".